lionel87/desktop-window/README.md

 ## NOT READY FOR PRODUCTION

-This package is in active development, and not yet reached the point where I can recommend using in production environment.
+This package is in active development, and not yet reached the point where I can recommend using in production environment:

 - Its tested to some degree, but not well tested or battle proven.
-- Expect some API and behaviour changes.
+- Documentation is still in the making (and will probably arrive in a month).
+- The API may still change.
+It's getting more stable, but changes are still possible.

 ### Roadmap

 - comprehensive documentation
-- a lot of examples incl. integration with a desktop environment
 - accessibility
 - test cases / unit tests?